Topics

 - Increase your intake of vegetables and fruits.
 They contain antioxidants that can reduce the build-up of plaques (atherosclerosis) in your blood vessels.

-- A high-fibre diet has been found to significantly reduce LDL-c levels too.
+- A high-fibre diet has been found to significantly lower cholesterol and reduce LDL-c levels too.

 Healthy fats